Katsunobu Katō: Political career

 After Abe resigned as Prime Minister on 16 September 2020 for health reasons, Kato was appointed Chief Cabinet Secretary under his successor Yoshihide Suga.
 After the end of the Suga Cabinet after one year, Kato became chairman of the Social Security Research Commission and subcommittee chairman of the Tax Research Commission within the LDP.

 In August 2022 when Prime Minister Fumio Kishida reshuffled his cabinet following the assassination of former Prime Minister Shinzo Abe one month previous, Kato was appointed Minister of Health, Labor, and Welfare for the third time.
 On 27 April 2023 as COVID-19 Omicron infections continued to declined, Kato announced that Japanese government would be downgrade the classification of COVID-19 to be on par with a "seasonal flu" by midnight 8 May after the three days delayed during the 8-day holiday period of Golden Week Festival.

 Kato left from the cabinet due to the reshuffle in September 2023, after which he once again became chairman of the Social Security Research Commission, and as well as Secretary-General of the LDP Headquarters for Realizing Constitutional Revision.
 In September 2024, Kato was named to join the cabinet of Shigeru Ishiba as Minister of Finance.

+After the end of the Ishiba cabinet, Kato was appointed head of the LDP task force for political system reform, to handle a proposed reduction in diet seats among other issues.